Comparison of EDA software: Free and open source software EDA bundles for IC design

-The flow includes Yosys for logic synthesis, OpenLane for physical synthesis and targets the SkyWater 130nm PDK.
-The flow is currently utilized to submit design for gratis fabrication at Google.
+The flow includes Yosys for logic synthesis, OpenLane for physical synthesis and targets the SkyWater 130 nm PDK.
+The flow is currently utilized to submit design for free fabrication at Google.

-Free software for high-level synthesis
+Free and open source software for high-level synthesis

 High-level synthesis software can generally be used for the design of both application-specific integrated circuits (ASICs) and field-programmable gate arrays (FPGAs).
 Most high-level synthesis software is used to edit and verify code written in one of the mainstream hardware description languages (HDL) like VHDL or Verilog.
 Other tools instead operate at a higher level of abstraction and allow to synthesize HDL code starting from languages like Chisel or SpinalHDL.
 The higher abstraction of such languages enables formal verification of HDL code.

+List by developer

 Free software for IC physical synthesis and layout

 This list does not include schematic editors or simulators since these can generally be used both for Integrated Circuits (ICs) and for Printed Circuit Board (PCB) as long as device models are available.